 PHY 2423.
 GENERAL PHYSICS II, LECTURE.
-A lecture course covering electricity, magnetism, optics, and modern physics.
+A lecture course covering electricity, magnetism, and optics.
 This is a non-calculus based course primarily for pre- professional majors.
-Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
-Prerequisite: PHY 2413 & PHY 2411
+Prerequisite: PHY 2413 & PHY 2411.

 PHY 2511.
 GENERAL PHYSICS I-A, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2513 General Physics I-A, Lecture.